Indian Ocean Tuna Commission

 The IOTC is the successor to the Indo-Pacific Tuna Development and Management Programme, which was established in 1982.

-As of July 2016, there are 31 members of IOTC:
+As of July 2024, there are 29 members of IOTC:

 Vanuatu was a member of the IOTC between 2012 and 2015.
-It chose to withdraw from the organization.
+Eritrea was a member until 2023.
+They chose to withdraw from the organization.
+Liberia is a cooperating non-contracting party.